Notice of Annual General Meeting of Orexo

 - that the board members Raymond Hill, Staffan Lindstrand, Martin Nicklasson, Kristina Schauman and Michael Shalmi are re-elected and that David Colpman is elected as new board member, all for the period up until the end of the next annual general meeting (item 15),

 - that Martin Nicklasson is re-elected as chairman of the board (item 15), and

 - that PricewaterhouseCoopers AB is re-elected as auditor for the period up until the end of the next annual general meeting (item 15).

 Allocation of the company’s result (item 11)

-The board of directors and the chief executive officer propose that there shall be no dividend for 2012 and that the results of the company shall be carried forward.
+The board of directors proposes that there shall be no dividend for 2014 and that the results of the company shall be carried forward.

 Orexo shall offer terms of employment that are in line with market rates so that the company can recruit and retain skilled personnel.
 Remuneration to the management shall comprise a fixed salary, variable remuneration, long-term incentive programs, pensions and other customary benefits.
 Remuneration is based on the individual’s commitment and performance in relation to previously established goals, individual goals and goals for the entire company.
 Individual performance is continuously evaluated.